KWflyer/WTFF/README.md

 2. [JNU](https://github.com/ClarkGableWang/JNU-Bearing-Dataset)

 ### How to reproduce the experimental results of  Machinery Fault Diagnosis.
-1."According to the provided dataset addresses, download the required datasets for the experiment and store them in the respective subfolders under the 'dataset' folder."
+1. According to the provided dataset addresses, download the required datasets for the experiment and store them in the respective subfolders under the 'dataset' folder.

-2.find the `requirements.txt` file in WTFF folder， Configure Environment：``` pip install -r requirements.txt ```
+2.  find the `requirements.txt` file in WTFF folder， Configure Environment：``` pip install -r requirements.txt ```
 3.	find the `run_main.py` file in WTFF folder:
 4.	configurable arguments:
     ``` train.py [--link_place LINK_PLACE] [--re_co RE_CO] [--backbone BACKBONE] ```